Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Tomato Rolled in Bacon

 The Tomato Rolled in Bacon (Tomato) – (270 yen or about $2.48) was simple.
-This piece of yakitori took three pieces of tomatoes and wrapped each of them in bacon
+This piece of yakitori took three pieces of tomatoes and wrapped each in bacon.

 The bacon was thin, reminding me more of ham than thick-cut bacon.
-Though thin, the bacon tasted like bacon.
-It was lightly gilled and smoky with a salty rich flavor.
+Though thin, it tasted like bacon.
+It was lightly grilled and smoky, with a salty, rich flavor.

-Hidden under each piece of a bacon was a small cherry tomato.
-Each tomato was juicy and tender after cooked over the flame.
+Hidden under each piece of bacon was a small cherry tomato.
+After being cooked over the flame, each tomato was juicy and tender.

-While this piece of yakitori was great on its own, I would have loved for some crunchiness from green onions (negi).
+While this piece of yakitori was great, I would have loved some crunchiness from green onions (negi).

 Chicken Hearts (Hatsu)